 ACCESS & LOCATION:

-The camp is situated on the edge of the Gomoti river system, in the south-east of the Okavango Delta.
+The camp is accessed via 30 minutes’ road transfer from the local airstrip.
+It’s situated on the edge of the Gomoti river system, in the scenic south-eastern region of the Okavango Delta.